chen-assert/cccbd_web/Document/draft.md

 # 5. Conclusion

-Above are all of the porject information that CCCBD company apply for Hibernia-sino Company.
-According to our group condition, we seperate into three groups.
-All of us were done ourself job well and on time.
+Above are all of the project information that CCCBD company apply for Hibernia-sino Company.
+According to our group condition, we separate into three groups.
+All of us were done ourselves job well and on time.